 Panasonic makes some great cameras.
 The Lumix S5 is one of the best full frame cameras around right now and terrific value as a hybrid stills/video shooter.
-The Lumix GH6 has quickly established itself as one of the best 4K cameras for video, and Panasonic cameras have always figured highly amongst the best cameras for vlogging and even the best cameras for beginners.
-Yet all along Panasonic's been dogged by misgivings about its unique DFD autofocus technology.(opens in new tab)
+The Lumix GH6 has quickly established itself as one of the best filmmaking cameras, and Panasonic cameras have always figured highly amongst the best cameras for vlogging and even the best cameras for beginners.
+Yet all along Panasonic's been dogged by misgivings about its unique DFD autofocus technology.

 “It is a fact that PDAF is one of the elements to improve the AF performance of LUMIX for the future.”

 “However, PDAF alone does not improve AF performance, and factors other than PDAF are required to determine “which to focus on”.
 With PDAF as an AF detection system in mind, we will continue to make every effort to improve the total performance of AF.”